 What exactly are the Sustainable Development Goals?

 The Sustainable Development Goals (SDGs) are basically a giant “to-do” list of 17 goals that will help make the world better and more sustainable for all.
-These goals were created in 2015 with a target date of achievement by 2030.
+These goals were created in 2015 with a target achievement date by 2030.
 It’s truly amazing to see the impact these goals are having in our world, and as an educator, you’re in the perfect place to add even more impact.
-These goals fit every content area, enhance students’ academic understanding, create a stronger school culture and build relevance for your teaching.
+These goals fit every content area, enhance students’ academic understanding, create a stronger school culture, and build relevance for your teaching.

 What do I need to know in order to get started with my students?

 All you need to get started is you!
 Don’t worry about having all the answers or all the background before you begin.
 Start with a goal you’re naturally drawn to first.
 As educators, we are constantly aware of time, or lack of it.
 One of the great things about the goals is that they are connected to one another, so learning and teaching about one will easily create an organic pathway to another goal.
 This saves you time in the classroom, but more importantly, it builds relevance and deep meaning for your students.

 There are many resources you can use to help build your understanding of the Global Goals.
 Our sister company, Participate Inc. offers mini courses that are perfect for a teacher’s busy life.
 But, don’t let the word “mini” fool you—these courses are packed full of great resources and ideas to get your classroom on the fast track to learning.
 Finally, this Participate Inc. community provides resources, connections, and support all in one!

 How can I continue to develop my skills in teaching the SDGs?